 The Awards is leading the standardisation and improvement of cider judging across Australia.
 In 2015, we developed a Style Guide tailored specifically to the Australian market that defines how products in each class should present in terms of aroma and flavour, appearance, mouthfeel and overall impression.

-We also invest substantially in educating and training producers, judges and competition organisers, and share knowledge with regional cider shows across Australia.
+We invest substantially in educating and training producers, judges and competition organisers, and share knowledge with regional cider shows across Australia.
 We are also developing best practice judging and organisational policies and protocols.

-The Australian Cider Awards is run by an experienced committee of volunteers led by Warwick Billings, Co-owner of LOBO Cider, Chief Steward of the Australian Cider Awards and Vice President of Cider Australia.
+The Australian Cider Awards is run by an experienced committee of volunteers led by Warwick Billings, Co-owner of LOBO Cider, Chief Steward of the Australian Cider Awards and President of Cider Australia.

 On behalf of Cider Australia, the organising committee is responsible for all aspects of the Awards.
 The organising committee: